As your beauty obsessed editors, finding ways on how to increase collagen is a much-determined pursuit of ours.

 According to the Academy of Dermatology, they’re not — that is if used by themselves.
 Instead, experts recommend such products to be used with a more natural and lifestyle approach when it comes to rebuilding collagen in the face, hair and throughout the rest of our body.

-But first, let’s quickly refresh ourselves of what collagen is in the first place.
+But first, let’s quickly refresh ourselves of what collagen is in the first place, and how to stimulate collagen production in the skin.

 What is Collagen?